jratdev/jrat---server/README.md

 ### Description
 JRat is a Remote Administration Tool programmed in Java. <br>
-It's command based, which means it does not have a User Interface, <br>
+It's command based, which means it does not have an User Interface.
-do you can use it on every vserver.

 ### Installation
 MacOSX & Linux & Windows